-I first experienced the benefits of using ABM back in the early ‘noughties’ when I was working as a communications manager in a large IT company.
-I had been assigned to our largest client, a mining company, and was running our ABM program.
+I first experienced the benefits of using ABM back in the early ‘noughties’ when I was working as a communications manager in a large global IT company.
+I had been assigned to our largest client, a mining company, and I was responsible for running our ABM program.

 Our team worked globally to support and meet the needs of our client’s IT systems.
-As a wide-spread group, I worked closely with the global Account Executives (sales team) and the delivery teams – the updates they gave me were incorporated into regular outgoing communications, such as newsletters.
+As part of a global team, I worked closely with the global Account Executives (sales team) and the delivery teams – their insights and input from the ‘coal-face’ literally, gave me valuable proof points and highly relevant content ideas that I then incorporated into regular outgoing communications, such as newsletters.

 - Our collaborative successes